Exploring Tekkotsu Programming on Mobile Robots:

 Running the State Parser Tool Directly

-Normally the state parser tool is invoked automatically by the Makefile when you compile your project, if your directory contains FSM files.
+Normally the state parser tool is invoked automatically by the Makefile when you compile your project, if your directory contains fsm files.
 However, you can also run the tool directly if you want to see whether your state machine description is valid, or look at the generated code.
-Simply run the script tools/stateparser, and give it an input filename as the first command line argument.
+Simply run the script Tekkotsu/tools/sbin/stateparser, and give it an input filename as the first command line argument.
 You can specify an output filename as the second argument; if omitted, a default filename will be used.

 If you supply a second argument of "-" the output will be written to the terminal instead of to a file.